getsnoopy/BiTGApps/docs/boot_log.md

 # Generating Boot Logs

 You can generate logcat and dmesg log using BiTGApps itself.
-For that you need **boot-config.prop** file, for enabling boot log functionality.
+Boot log functionality is not enabled by default.
+For that you need **boot-config.prop** file.
-The config file should be placed in any storage before you install BiTGApps.
-If you install first and place config file later.
-It will be, ineffective.
-You will see some texts regarding this during installation, if config file not found.
+When this config file not present in device, at the time of installation you will be notified with following texts.

 ```!
 Boot config not found```